avanier's banner

 shortcuts

-- runs every morning and sets me up for the work day (turns the Wi-Fi on, opens Slack, etc.)
+runs every morning and sets me up for the work day (turns the Wi-Fi on, opens Slack and IDE, etc.)

-- checks the UV index in the area and lets me know if it's safe or unsafe to go outside (runs every 15 minutes)
+checks the UV index in the area and lets me know if it's safe to go outside

-- runs when I go for lunch or clock out of work (sets Do Not Disturb, turns the Wi-Fi off for good measure, then sleeps)
+runs when I go for lunch or clock out of work (sets DND, turns the Wi-Fi off for good measure, then sleeps)

 You can set up cron jobs to run Shorcuts: